mikolasan/mikolasan.github.io/src/markdown/make/robot-coach.md

 I originally saved a link to **Cults 3D** where I saw similar interface to **Thingeverse** and the download button.
 But that doen't allow you to take the files.
 And then I noticed that in one year the creator has made 3000 euro selling this model by 5 euro for the zip.
 Looks like a good business model for hobby.

 But I'm a guy from Soviet Union, which means I am okay to spend some time and create my own version, because engineering is in my blood.
+Here's helpful [design walkthrough](https://www.smarsfan.com/learn/design/) from Kevin McAleer.

 ### Dog-like robot